crisvin03/samaritan-api/user-manual.md

 Main landing page after login, showing overview and quick access to key features.

 **Database**
-Where all system data is stored (Firestore for main app, SQLite/MySQL for Laravel API).
+Where all system data is stored.
+Starbike uses Firebase Firestore, a cloud-based NoSQL database.

 **Deposit**
 Security amount held to cover potential damages or violations.